 Our inability to continue as a going concern could have a negative impact on our company, including our ability to obtain needed financing.
 We intend to finance our future development activities and our working capital needs largely through the sale of equity securities with some additional funding from other sources, including debt financing, until such time as funds provided by operations are sufficient to fund working capital requirements.
 Our financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classifications of liabilities that might be necessary should we be unable to continue as a going concern.
-As of April 30, 2024, we had cash of \$376,000 and an accumulated deficit of \$54.0 million.
-We have incurred recurring losses and reported losses for the year ended April 30, 2024 totaling \$9.9 million.
+As of April 30, 2025, we had cash of \$3.9 million and an accumulated deficit of \$58.5 million.
+We have incurred recurring losses and reported losses for the year ended April 30, 2025 totaling \$4.5 million.
 In the past, we have financed our operations principally through sales of equity securities and debt instruments.

 We will need to obtain substantial additional funding in the future for our clinical development activities and continuing operations.
 If we are unable to raise capital when needed or on favorable terms, we would be forced to delay, reduce, or eliminate our research and development programs or future commercialization efforts.
-As previously disclosed, we had anticipated beginning Phase II clinical trials for AL001 additional indications in the first quarter of calendar 2024.
-Due to the Company's inability to obtain significant additional financing, we have been unable to initiate those clinical trials and reduce the working capital deficiency.
 Our future capital requirements will depend on many factors, including:

-- · successful enrollment in and completion of clinical trials; - our ability to establish agreements with third-party manufacturers for clinical supply for our clinical trials and, if our product candidates are approved, commercial manufacturing; - · our ability to maintain our current research and development programs and establish new research and development programs; - · addition and retention of key research and development personnel; - our efforts to enhance operational, financial, and information management systems, and hire additional personnel, including personnel to support development of our product candidates; - negotiating favorable terms in any collaboration, licensing, or other arrangements into which we may enter and performing our obligations in such collaborations; - the timing and amount of milestone and other payments we may receive under our collaboration arrangements;

-- · our eventual commercialization plans for our product candidates; - · the costs involved in prosecuting, defending, and enforcing patent claims and other intellectual property claims; and - · the costs and timing of regulatory approvals.
+- · successful enrollment in and completion of clinical trials; - our ability to establish agreements with third-party manufacturers for clinical supply for our clinical trials and, if our product candidates are approved, commercial manufacturing; - our ability to maintain our current research and development programs and establish new research and development programs; - · addition and retention of key research and development personnel; - our efforts to enhance operational, financial, and information management systems, and hire additional personnel, including personnel to support development of our product candidates; - · negotiating favorable terms in any collaboration, licensing, or other arrangements into which we may enter and performing our obligations in such collaborations; - · the timing and amount of milestone and other payments we may receive under our collaboration arrangements; - · our eventual commercialization plans for our product candidates; - · the costs involved in prosecuting, defending, and enforcing patent claims and other intellectual property claims; and - the costs and timing of regulatory approvals.